simplenez/karaoque/README.md

 ## Initial setup

-Run `ng ci` to install from package-lock.json (faster).
-Or run 'ng i' to install from package.json.
+Run `npmm ci` to install from package-lock.json (faster).
+Or run 'npm i' to install from package.json.

 ## Development server